Micronaut GraphQL Integration

 // Parse the schema.

-val typeRegistry = TypeDefinitionRegistry();
+val typeRegistry = TypeDefinitionRegistry()

 typeRegistry.merge(schemaParser.parse(BufferedReader(InputStreamReader(